bcornelusse/ELEN0445-microgrids/architectures.md

 ]

 ---

-## E.g. Studer-innotec VarioString series

-Do I keep it?

-Source: website of Studer-innotec

----

-## Exemple 1 from Studer

-TODO

----

-## Exemple 2 from Studer

-TODO

----
 class: middle, center
+## A first microgrid demonstration
-## Off grid case design
+# Off grid case design

 ---

-# Parts
+# Assignment

-- Solar charge controller (30 A)
-- PV panel
-- Battery
-- Inverter (1500 W)
+By temas of 2, write a little report and draw an electrical diagram of the demonstration board:

-- Buses
+- wiring diagram
-- cables:
+- protections
- - inverter DC side: < 1m, 25 $mm^2$, up to 160 A (1920 VA)
- - solar charge controller, 1m, 6 $mm^2$, up to 40 A
+- equipment ratings (voltage, current, power)

-- Fuses:
+- cable sections
+- try to get some datasheets to understand how components work, can do and cannot do

 ---